 The Chief of Europe is an androgynous (and creepy) pilot named Lorca.
 Extremely vain, he refers to himself as the "Bard of Battle," and pilots an ST known also as Lorca.

 The only woman in the game is Tasha, the Chief of South America.
 She eventually falls in love with Mike after being defeated, and she joins him later on.
 Her ST, Artemis, carries a heavy payload of very strong missiles.

 The Chief of Asia is Alfred, a brilliant but cowardly engineer.
 His ST flies via an anti-gravity device, and has protective orbs that circle it and deflect attacks.

 Antonov is the Chief of Oceania, and his ST is a giant armored crab name Ivan.
 He secretly longs to defeat Anubis.

 Eddie is not actually a Battle Chief, but rather a brainwashed general in the space military.
 His job is to guard the Tower of Babel, which leads to space.
 Valius is his ST, a ninja-like mech whose main strength is its agility.

 Another general in the space military, Carlos was corrupted by Anubis due to his own questionable ambitions.
 He guards the Moonbase Luna using a more advanced version of Mike's Falcon, known as the Baron.
 He and Mike form a lasting rivalry.

-Finally, we have Anubis.
-He is the current ruler of the world, an evil tyrant, and doesn't quite appear to be human.
+Anubis is the current ruler of the world, an evil tyrant, and doesn't quite appear to be human.
 His ST, Thanatos, is extremely powerful, almost bordering on supernatural.
-It has many biomechanical upgrades, and can transform into a creature out of a B grade horror film.
+It has many biomechanical upgrades, and can transform into a creature out of a B-grade horror film.